Sindhu-472005/Exploring-Digital-Technology---Unit-2/README.md

 **Hardware**

-* A physical parts of computer,includeing CPU which executes instruction. memory - RAM, ROM - which stores data computer devices like keybord, mouse, disk etc - which helps for interaction within the system.
+* A physical parts of computer,includeing CPU which executes instruction.
+* Memory - RAM, ROM - which stores data
+* Computer devices like keybord, mouse, disk etc - which helps for interaction within the system.

 **Kernel**

-Also called as heart of linux, it manages hardware and system resources. kernel handles the execution of programs, manages and allocates the memory, communicates with hardware, permits access to files and organizes files.
+* Also called as heart of linux
+* It manages hardware and system resources.
+* Handles the execution of programs
+* Manages and allocates the memory
+* Communicates with hardware
+* Provide access to files and organizes files.

 **Shell**

-It acts like a bridge between the kernel and the user. it takes command from users and convert it to comuter language and tranfer it to kernel.
+* It acts like a bridge between the kernel and the user.
+* It takes command from users and convert it to comuter language and tranfer it to kernel, because kernel can only understand computer language

 **System librabries**

-These provide functions which helps applications to interact with the kernel directly without accessing it.
+* These provide functions which helps applications to interact with the kernel directly without accessing it.

 **Linux distributions**
-There are multiple linux distributions, currently I am using Ubuntu which is user friendly, great for beginners.
+There are multiple linux distributions, currently we are using Ubuntu, which is user friendly, great for beginners.

 **Features of linux**

-Known for its multi tasking ability, it supports multiple users work simultaneously since its a open source anyone can alter or modify it and districute. it runs in a wide range.
+* Known for its multi tasking ability
+* It supports multiple users work simultaneously
+* Since its a open source anyone can alter or modify it and districute.
+* It runs in a wide range.